ZoneMinder/zoneminder/README.txt

    focus_stop - Stop any focusing which may be in progress.

-   white_<subcommand>  -  As per the  focus  commands,  except that direction may be 'in' or 'out'.
+   white_<subcommand>  -  As per the  focus  commands,  except that direction may be `in' or `out'.

-   iris_<subcommand> - As per the focus commands, except  that direction may be 'open' or 'close'.
+   iris_<subcommand> - As per the focus commands, except  that direction may be `open' or `close'.

    preset_set - Set the given preset to the current location.

    preset_goto - Move to the given preset.

-   preset_home - Move to the 'home' preset.
+   preset_home - Move to the `home' preset.